Home Office Immigration, Visa and Nationality Fees 2017/2018

 Fees for entry clearance to enter the Channel Islands will rise in line with 2017/2018 fee changes seen in the rest of the UK.
 On 1 June 2017, a new optional email enquiry service will be introduced overseas which will complement the existing telephone helpline service.
 The fee for the telephone helpline service will

-For the third year running, there will be no changes to the fees for applications or services under the sponsorship system.
+remain unchanged; and for the third year running, there will be no changes to the fees for applications or services under the sponsorship system.